3D concrete printing: Slip forming

 Robotic slip-forming, a process developed at ETH Zürich under the name Smart Dynamic Casting, is sometimes included in the family of concrete 3D printing processes, together with layered extrusion and binder-jetting.
-The process loosely fits the definition of 3D printing, due to its additive nature, material being slowly extruded through an actuated mould that can vary its section.
+The process loosely fits the definition of 3D printing, due to its additive nature, with material being slowly extruded through an actuated mould that can vary its section.
 However, unlike the other 3D printing processes, slip forming is a continuous process, and not discrete or layer-based, and therefore it is more closely related to formative processes such as casting and extrusion.

 Technology

-3D Printers for Concrete
+3D printers for concrete (concrenters)

-There are a few main categories of robots that are used for 3D concrete printing, which depends on the application, scale of the project, and printing technique.
+There are a few main categories of robots that are used for 3D concrete printing, which depend on the application, scale of the project, and printing technique.
 All construction 3D printers generally consist of a support structure and a printer head with a nozzle that extrudes the concrete.
 Printers are usually used in tandem with modelling software that uploads the building plans directly to the printer.